 Banking is often at the forefront of modern technological advancement.
 For example, ATMs were developed in the ’60s to help depositors access their funds after-hours.
 And recently, electronic payment systems have revolutionized modern commerce with the help of the internet.

-In the 60 years since the first ATMs were developed, banking technology has flourished.
-Credit cards and mobile apps have made accessing deposits and making electronic payments instantaneous from just about anywhere.
+In the 60 years since the first ATM was developed, banking technology has flourished.
+Credit cards and mobile apps have made accessing deposits and making electronic payments instantaneous – from just about anywhere.
 However, in the last few years, a new breed of financial technology has emerged, and it’s been dubbed fintech.

 Fintech is changing banking as we know it.

 For businesses, the changes have also been drastic.
-In the past, companies needed to maintain relationships with multiple banks to ensure cash reserves in excess of the $250k limit were not at risk.
-In addition, making payments to vendors, transaction processing, and other formerly manual processes have been enhanced by fintech.
+In the past, companies needed to maintain relationships with multiple banks to ensure cash reserves in excess of the $250k FDIC limit were not at risk.
+With advances in fintech, accessing extended deposit protection is simple.

 Earn More, Risk Less®

-At ADM, we take the work of cash management off your plate.
+Our goal is to provide access to extended safety, managed liquidity, and competitive returns for business cash.
 If your business maintains a large reserve of cash, or if you are looking to reduce the work required to manage your cash, don’t hesitate to contact us.
-We look forward to the opportunity to provide your business with the MOST safety and the MOST competitive return available.

-If you’re looking for even more valuable insights on banking, interest rates, and effectively managing your business cash, be sure to check out our Insights page and follow us on LinkedIn, Twitter and Facebook.
+If you’re looking for even more valuable insights on banking, interest rates, and effectively managing business cash, be sure to subscribe to our weekly insights and follow us on LinkedIn, Twitter and Facebook.